 And then?
 Pregnancy after breast cancer treatment and other diseases

 The cancer-survivor patients who come to the clinic are usually around the age of 40.
 The majority of them have been through breast cancer, others overcome the hematologic type of cancer (leukemia, lymphoma or ovarian cancer).
 On average, women take about 8 years, from the onset of cancer diagnosis, before that start actively seeking professional advice on how to become mothers.
+The great news is that 7 out of 10 women have become mothers in less than two years since their first consultation.
 All women are closely monitored by their oncologists at the Institute and, on average, after two more years, they remain healthy.
 There is definitely hope if you have had cancer treatment and you dream of becoming a mother.